 Lisa is a long-time supporter of the Massachusetts Society for the Protection of Animals and enjoys volunteer work conducting donor thank you calls.
 When not spending time with her son or her two adopted cats, Lisa is perfecting her garden.

 Lorraine is always on the move.
 As a member of our executive search and fundraising teams, she keeps her client engagements on pace and on target from start to finish.
 Lorraine is motivated by the transformative power that the right talent and fundraising strategy have for her clients.
-That list includes American Red Cross CT/RI, Anti-Defamation League of New England, Boston Children’s Hospital Trust, Children’s National Health System, College of the Holy Cross, The Mission Continues, Mass Humanities, Melanoma Research Foundation, The Nightingale-Bamford School, Planned Parenthood of Northern New England, University of Massachusetts Amherst, and Vassar College.
+That list includes American Red Cross CT/RI, Anti-Defamation League of New England, Boston Children’s Hospital Trust, Children’s National Health System, College of the Holy Cross, The Mission Continues, Melanoma Research Foundation, The Nightingale-Bamford School, Planned Parenthood of Northern New England, Tufts Medical Center, University of Massachusetts Amherst, and Vassar College.

 Lorraine brings over thirty years of fundraising and consulting experience to her work at Development Guild DDI.
 She served as Managing Director of Development at Robin Hood Foundation, where she grew and helped manage a team that raised over $112 million annually in support of Robin Hood’s innovative poverty fighting initiatives in New York City.
 Earlier in her career, Lorraine held leadership positions at Planned Parenthood Federation of America, Martha’s Vineyard Hospital, and Hampshire College.